 - Coaches are responsible for reading and understanding the USA Cheer Music Copyrights Educational Initiative and understanding that all sound recordings used in their team music shall only be used with written license from the owners(s) of the sound recordings. - For the most up to date music information, visit http://varsity.com/music.
-If you have any questions, cheer teams should email info@usacheer.org and dance teams should email dancemusic@varsity.com.
+If you have any questions, teams should email musicinfo@varsity.com.
 Please periodically check the provider list for updates and changes.